DES

 User behavior in digital environments

-An area of our sustained research interest is trying to understand what drives people’s engagement in digital environments and the different manifestations of this engagement such as spending time, purchasing, creating content, among others.
+An area of our sustained research interest is what drives people’s engagement in digital environments and the different manifestations of this engagement, such as spending time, purchasing, and creating content, among others.

-Within this stream of research, our research activities have ranged from examining why teens spend their time (Mäntymäki & Riemer 2014) and money in virtual worlds (Mäntymäki & Salo 2013; 2015) to how knowledge workers’ different uses of enterprise social networking (ESN) contribute to the perceived value of the ESN platform (Mäntymäki & Riemer 2016).
+Within this stream of research, our research has covered a broad range of topics.
+We have, for example, explored why teens spend their time (Mäntymäki & Riemer 2014) and money in virtual worlds (Mäntymäki & Salo 2013; 2015) to how knowledge workers’ different uses of enterprise social networking (ESN) contribute to the perceived value of the ESN platform (Mäntymäki & Riemer 2016), and what makes people upgrade from the free subscription to the paid premium version in freemium services (Mäntymäki, Islam & Benbasat 2020).

 We try to understand how to reap the benefits and positive effects of digital technologies and how to understand, identify, and mitigate the potential risks.